 Introduction

-Myzus persicae is a prevalent and highly damaging agricultural pest, impacting more than 40 plant families, including numerous essential crops (Ali et al., 2023; Ramsey et al., 2007).
-This aphid's exceptional capacity to infest a wide range of host plants, coupled with its ability to transmit over 100 plant viruses, places it among the most detrimental insect pests in agriculture (Emden et al., 1969; Troczka et al., 2021).
+Myzus persicae is a prevalent and highly damaging agricultural pest, affacting more than 40 plant families, including numerous essential crops (Ali et al., 2023; Ramsey et al., 2007).
+This aphid's exceptional ability to infest a wide range of host plants, combined with its ability to transmit over 100 plant viruses, places it among the most detrimental insect pests in agriculture (Emden et al., 1969; Troczka et al., 2021).
 M. persicae causes significant damage by directly consuming plant nutrients and water and indirectly by spreading plant viruses to crops such as beans, sugar beet, brassicas, potatoes, tobacco, and citrus (Ali et al., 2023; Emden et al., 1969).
 The remarkable adaptability of M. persicae is demonstrated by its ability to colonize distantly related plant species, even within single clonal lineages (Mathers et al., 2017).
-This phenotypic flexibility is facilitated by rapid transcriptional changes in aphid-expanded gene families, enabling genetically identical individuals to adapt to different host plants within just two days (Mathers et al., 2017).
-Such adaptability, along with its tendency to develop resistance to multiple insecticides, has led to M. persicae being recognized for its resistance to insecticides (Ali et al., 2023; Troczka et al., 2021).
+This phenotypic flexibility is enabled by rapid transcriptional changes in aphid-expanded gene families, allowing genetically identical individuals to adapt to different host plants within just two days (Mathers et al., 2017).
+Such adaptability, along with its tendency to develop resistance to multiple insecticides, has led to M. persicae being recognized for its insecticides resistance (Ali et al., 2023; Troczka et al., 2021).
 Given the substantial economic impact and challenges in controlling M. persicae, there is an urgent need to develop effective and sustainable management strategies.
-This has spurred increased research efforts globally, focusing on understanding the aphid's biology, host-plant interactions, and exploring alternative control methods beyond traditional chemical insecticides (Ali et al., 2023; Ward et al., 2023; Xiao et al., 2024).
+This has led to increased global research efforts focused on understanding aphid's biology, host-plant interactions, and exploring alternative control methods beyond traditional chemical insecticides (Ali et al., 2023; Ward et al., 2023; Xiao et al., 2024).
 The life cycle of M. persicae includes both sexual and asexual reproduction.
 This species can reproduce through cyclical parthenogenesis, which involves multiple parthenogenetic generations followed by a single sexual generation, or through obligate parthenogenesis, where reproduction is entirely asexual (Guillemaud et al., 2003; Zamoum et al., 2005).
 In the cyclical parthenogenetic cycle, M. persicae alternates between primary and secondary hosts.
-During spring and summer, the aphids reproduce asexually on secondary hosts, producing both wingless (apterous) and winged (alate) forms.
+During spring and summer, aphids reproduce asexually on secondary hosts, producing both wingless (apterous) and winged (alate) forms.
 The winged forms, known as emigrants, leave the primary host to colonize various plants, while the wingless forms continue reproducing on the current host.
 As autumn approaches, the aphids, triggered by decreasing temperatures and shorter daylight hours, produce gynoparae and males, which return to the primary host for sexual reproduction and overwintering as eggs (Dixon, 1976).
 Notably, the reproductive strategies of the apterous and alate forms differ.